What is a birthmark?

 A birthmark is a coloured mark that is visible on the skin, which can vary in size and colour.
 It often appears at birth or develops soon afterwards.

 A birthmark will either fade or get bigger over time and be permanent.
 It may appear anywhere on the body or face and is completely harmless in most cases.

 There are two main types of birthmarks:

 These are often red, purple or pink and are caused by abnormal blood vessels in or under the skin.
 They are likely to be found in the head and neck area, and mostly on the face.

 The most common types of vascular birthmarks include:

 - Salmon patches – flat red or pink patches on a baby’s eyelids, neck or forehead at birth.
 These are the most common type to occur in around half of all babies.

-- Capillary malformation or ‘port-wine stain’ – these are flat red or purple marks that affect a small number of newborn babies.
-They are sensitive to hormones and may become more prominent during puberty, pregnancy and menopause.
+- Capillary malformation or ‘port-wine stain’ – flat red or purple marks that affect a small number of newborn babies.
+They are sensitive to hormones and may become more prominent during puberty, pregnancy, and the menopause.
 Most are permanent.

-- Mongolian spots – these are blue-grey or bruised-looking birthmarks.
-They are more likely to appear on the lower back or buttocks and may last for months or years but usually disappear by the time a child turns four years old.
+- Mongolian spots – blue-grey or bruised-looking birthmarks.
+They are more likely to appear on the lower back or buttocks and may last for months or years, but they usually disappear by the time a child turns four years old.

-- Congenital melanocytic naevi or ‘congenital moles’ – are relatively large brown or black moles.
-They become less obvious with time but may become darker during puberty.
-The risk of it developing into skin cancer is low but it can still increase in size.
+- Congenital melanocytic naevi or ‘congenital moles’ – relatively large brown or black moles.
+They become less obvious with time, but may become darker during puberty.
+The risk of it developing into skin cancer is low, but it can still increase in size.

 What causes birthmarks?